ludwig-ai/ludwig/README.md

 these steps elongate model development time and introduce potential sources of error.

 Instead of implementing all of this from scratch, research scientists can implement new models as PyTorch Modules in Ludwig directly to take advantage of all of the engineering conveniences that Ludwig offers.
+Since your modeling idea applies specifically to image encoding, then only the encoder needs to be implemented.

 ```python
 import torch